 Are there any brands that help weight loss more than others?

 Any of the dog food brands we’ve mentioned above should help your pup lose weight if used in conjunction with a daily exercise routine.
+Fresh, human-grade dog food can be very helpful, as it tastes great and has top nutritional value.

-There will come a time in almost every dog’s life when he will put on a little too much weight, but after reading our comprehensive guide you are now equipped with everything you need to know to get him to shift those unwanted pounds.
+There will come a time in almost every dog’s life when he will put on a little too much weight, but after reading our comprehensive guide, you are now equipped with everything you need to know to get him to shift those unwanted pounds.

 In order for your pooch to lose weight, he needs to either burn more energy than what he eats or eat less than he burns.
 By finding and eating the best dog foods for weight loss that your dog can digest easily and pairing that with an exercise routine, your pup should lose weight in good time.

-Following a check-up to make sure that the weight gain is not a result of something more serious, all the advice found here should be implemented in conjunction with your Veterinarian’s advice.
+Following a check-up to make sure that the weight gain is not a result of something more serious, all the advice found here should be implemented in conjunction with your veterinarian’s advice.